Getting Started & FAQs

 Those who train others often leave their own dogs behind and get lost in where they are in their own training.
 The Talking Dog courses and the Log Book will help you review regularly to see if you have those foundation skills in order, and to ensure you are moving forward without gaps or holes in your training.

 You will be billed through our secure system when you purchase a course.
 The system will ask you to provide a username and password and some details to fill in your account so that we can recognize you for future contact.
-Payment can be made through Paypal and Stripe.
+Payment can be made through Stripe.
+Your information is stored securely and will never be sold or traded to an outside party.
+We have no access to your private password but in case you lose it you can create a new one for yourself, or we can generate a new one for you which you can customize later.

 Over the years I have found it very useful to record my training with my dog for a numbers of reasons.
 Like anything you wish to get better at, knowing your strengths and weaknesses in the beginning is a genuine asset and an important part of establishing your training goals.